 This Vancouver shop curates a thoughtful mix of classic and contemporary menswear with a focus on quality and craftsmanship.
 American heritage brands Levi’s and Velva Sheen are paired with newer, upscale labels, such as Studio Nicholson, a London brand offering functional, modular wardrobe staples with Japanese influences; and S.K.
 Manor Hill, an independent New York brand inspired by vintage workwear (whose founder Dominic Sondag is an alumni of Engineered Garments).
 The space is clean and minimal; all-white storage is contrasted with black metal racks, and the concrete floor is accented with Persian rugs.

-Gastown’s 017 is a radical departure from this list — which makes it an essential addition.
+Downtown Vancouver’s 017 is a radical departure from this list — which makes it an essential addition.
 The shop, which carries both men’s and women’s brands, has evolved into a temple for the experimental and avant-garde.
-Think high streetwear from Japanese labels Ambush and Undercover alongside emerging European luxury brands such as the playful Y/Project and the kinky GmBH.
+Think Korean streetwear from We11done and Hyein Seo alongside emerging European luxury brands such as the playful Y/Project and the kinky GmBH.
 If you’re into asymmetrical tailoring, out-there accessories, and statement-making streetwear, 017 is the ultimate destination.

 Read more Style stories.